 Dr Chris Rollins

-- Position: COMET Postdoctoral Research Fellow in Strain Mapping with Satellite Geodesy
+- Position: COMET Postdoctoral Research Fellow

 - Areas of expertise: Crustal deformation; strain accumulation; earthquake hazard; postseismic and coseismic deformation; tectonic stress transfer; geodesy

 - Location: 7.28 Priestley

 Update: I have now moved to GNS Science in New Zealand, but am still working part-time with COMET.
 My GNS email is firstname.lastname@example.org.

 I have been a COMET Postdoctoral Research Fellow at the University of Leeds since September 2019.
 My background is in earthquake-related crustal deformation, geodesy and earthquake hazard.

 Before coming to Leeds, I was a postdoctoral researcher with Jeff Freymueller at the University of Alaska Fairbanks (2017-18) and then at Michigan State University (2018-19), studying cryosphere-solid earth interactions in southeast Alaska and recent large earthquakes in various corners of Alaska.